AkashDas253/Tutorial_React_Native/lessons/props/readme.md

 ---

 These props allow you to customize a variety of aspects of components in React Native, from layout and appearance to behavior and interactivity.
-For further information or examples of usage, feel free to ask!